Zengakuren

 Zengakuren is a league of university student associations founded in 1948 in Japan.
-The word Zengakuren (全学連) is an abridgement of (全日本学生自治会総連合, Zen Nihon Gakusei Jichikai Sō Rengō) which literally means "All-Japan Federation of Student Self-Government Associations."
+The word Zengakuren (全学連) is an abridgement of (全日本学生自治会総連合, Zen Nihon Gakusei Jichikai Sō Rengō) which literally means "All-Japan Federation of Student Self-Government Associations".
 Notable for organizing protests and marches, Zengakuren has been involved in Japan's anti-Red Purge movement, the anti-military base movement, the Anpo protests against the U.S.-Japan Security Treaty, the 1968–1969 Japanese university protests, and the struggle against the construction of Narita Airport.

 History

-Demonstrators and police buses outside the Japanese National Diet on Friday September 18, 2015 during the debate in the House of Councillors shortly before the 2015 Japanese military legislation was passed in the early hours of September 19th.
+Demonstrators and police buses outside the Japanese National Diet on Friday September 18, 2015, during the debate in the House of Councillors shortly before the 2015 Japanese military legislation was passed in the early hours of September 19th.
 A Zengakuren banner is visible in the middle of the image.

 Zengakuren emerged in the early postwar period as students at Japanese universities established self-governing associations (jichikai) in order to protest against perceived fascist remnants in the university system and to organize against proposed tuition hikes.
 All university students were automatically enrolled in these associations, and dues were automatically deducted from their tuition.
-In the wake of a failed general strike in 1947, the Japan Communist Party (JCP) stepped into organize the separate university associations into a single nationwide organization.
+In the wake of a failed general strike in 1947, the Japan Communist Party (JCP) stepped in to organize the separate university associations into a single nationwide organization.
 As a result of this extensive organizing effort, the formation of Zengakuren was officially announced on September 18, 1948.
 Teruo Takei, a Tokyo University student and member of the Japanese Communist Party, was the organization's first chairman.
 Towards the end of 1948, Zengakuren comprised almost 60% of Japan's total student population.

 Over the course of the 1950s, Zengakuren took part in a number of "struggles" (tōsō) and protest movements, including the "Bloody May Day" protests against the terms of the San Francisco Peace Treaty on May 1, 1952, the struggle against the Anti-Subversive Activities Law from 1952 to 1953, the movement against nuclear testing after the Lucky Dragon Incident of 1954, the "Sunagawa Struggle" against the expansion of the United States' Tachikawa Air Base in 1955–1957, the 1958 movement against the Police Duties Bill, and the massive Anpo protests against the US-Japan Security Treaty in 1959–1960.